ZakMcRae/ZakMcRae/README.md

 ---

-Learning web development, currently learning Javascript.
+#### Learning web development, currently learning Javascript.

-I have most of my js repos hosted on github pages if you want to take a look at them.
+I have most of my javascript repositories hosted on github pages if you want to take a look at them.
+The links are in the about section of each repository.

 Currently using:
 - Python